itniels/CoreDeploy.Action/README.md

 1) Make changes to code
 2) run `npm install` which will update node_modules and run ncc to build dist
 3) Push changes to github to deploy

+## Troubleshooting
+### 'ncc' is not recognized as an internal or external command
+Make sure you have ncc installed: `npm i -g @vercel/ncc`